apache/maven-assembly-plugin/src/site/markdown/faq.md

 ### I have a dependencySet that includes some artifacts with classifiers, and others without classifiers.
 How can I setup the file mappings to handle both cases appropriately?

-The best way to handle a mixed bag of dependencies with and without classifiers is to use the **${dashClassifier?}** expression.
-This expression was added in version 2.2-beta-2 of the assembly plugin for this purpose.
+The the **${dashClassifier?}** expression is the best way to handle a mixed bag of dependencies with and without classifiers.
+This expression was added in version 2.2-beta-2 of the assembly plugin.
 It determines whether each artifact has a classifier.
 If it does, it substitutes the artifact's classifier (prepended by a dash) in place of the expression.

 For example, suppose you want to include two artifacts.
 One is commons-logging-1.0.4.jar.
 The other is yourserver-1.0-client.jar (where 'client' is the classifier).
 Add the following to your dependencySet: